AL-MASNAI/Retail_Sales_Analysis_Project/README.md

 These `.png` images are automatically saved to their respective folders in the `outputs` directory.
 They provide a quick overview of the data.

 **1. Overall Weekly Sales Trend**

-**2. Sales by Holiday Impact**

-**3. Average Sales by Store Type**

-### Interactive Visualizations

-The interactive plots, created with Plotly, are designed for a deeper, hands-on exploration of the data and are best viewed by running the `interactive_visualisations.ipynb` notebook.
-Below are static images of these plots for quick reference.

-**1. Interactive Sales Trend Plot**
-This line chart shows the overall weekly sales trend.
-It allows users to zoom in on specific periods.

-**2. Interactive Sales Comparison by Store Type**
-This bar chart compares the average weekly sales across different store types.

-**3. Interactive Markdown Impact Scatter Plot**
-This scatter plot visualizes the relationship between markdown amounts and weekly sales.

-### Static Visualizations

-These `.png` images are automatically saved to their respective folders in the `outputs` directory.
-They provide a quick overview of the data.

-**1. Overall Weekly Sales Trend**
 ![Overall Weekly Sales Trend](jupyter_notebooks/outputs/trend_analysis/overall_weekly_sales_trend.png)

 **2. Sales by Holiday Impact**